Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Experiments

 \section{Experiments}

-In this section we review the performance of NSS on synthetic benchmarks, Bayesian inference problems from Inference Gym~\citep{inferencegym2020}, and an ML application to Gaussian Process hyperparameter marginalization.
+In this section we review the performance of NSS on synthetic benchmarks, Bayesian inference problems from Inference Gym~\citep{inferencegym2020}, which serves a similar aim to posteriordb~\citep{pmlr-v258-magnusson25a} with overlapping problems and construction, and an ML application to Gaussian Process hyperparameter marginalization.
 We compare against adaptive tempered SMC with several mutation kernels (SMC-RW, SMC-IRMH, SMC-SS, SMC-HMC) and, where appropriate, posterior-only baselines (SS and NUTS).
 We evaluate posterior quality using Maximum Mean Discrepancy (MMD)~\citep{JMLR:v13:gretton12a} and the sliced 2-Wasserstein distance ($W_2$) against reference samples (analytic where available, otherwise long-run MCMC; see \cref{app:metrics}).
+For problems without analytic ground truth, all NSS posterior estimates are broadly consistent with long-run NUTS.
 For efficiency, we report ESS normalised by wall-clock time and by the number of energy evaluations.
 For the GP Regression task we evaluate performance using a held out test set comprised of the last 30\% of the data, measuring the log-likelihood of the test set under the posterior predictive distribution averaged over hyperparameter posterior samples.
 All GPU experiments were run on a Google Cloud A2 Standard instance equipped with 1$\times$ NVIDIA A100 GPU (40\,GB HBM2), 12 vCPUs, and 85\,GB host memory.
 We run experiments in single precision (float32) unless otherwise noted.
 Extended results and more experimental details are provided in \cref{app:experiments}.

 For evidence estimation, NSS reports geometric shrinkage uncertainties from volume simulations (\cref{app:ns_volume}), which quantify the stochastic error from the NS compression process.
 SMC normalizing-constant estimators are unbiased with variance $O(1/m)$ under standard conditions \citep{beskos2011errorboundsnormalizingconstants}; at $m=1000$ particles (the value we run most experiments at), this statistical error is negligible compared to the mixing uncertainty that arises when mutation kernels fail to fully explore the target.
 We report all metrics, including $\ln Z$, with run-to-run error bars from 5 independent seeds; for SMC the dominant source of error is mixing failure rather than within-run variance (see \cref{app:dimension_scaling}).